kurokida/PsychWebTool/docs/index.md

 If you interested in core technologies which PsychWebTool is based on, please refer to [keywords: async, await, and promise](keywords.md).

 The PsychWebTool (PWT) was created by Daiichiro Kuroki at Kyushu University in Japan.
 I am preparing submitting a paper regarding this library.
-Until acceptance of the paper, please cite the URL: http://pwt.hes.kyushu-u.ac.jp/ if you use PsychWebTool.
+Until acceptance of the paper, please cite the URL: http://pwt.hes.kyushu-u.ac.jp/ if you use the PsychWebTool.

 # Tutorials
 - [The most basic sample code including the installation processes](tutorials/howtouse.md)